cncf/research-user-group/org-index/Monash-eResearch-Centre.md

 **Do you consider your group or organization a “traditional” HPC site?**

-No. Monash eResearch Centre provides other infractructue and services in addition to traditional HPC/HTC clusters:
+No. Monash eResearch Centre provides other infrastructure and capabilities in addition to traditional HPC/HTC clusters:

 - [MASSIVE]/MonARCH - Cloud based batch computing facilities suited to data centric research including HPC,HTC & GPU intensive applications.
+- Research Data Services - Comprised of multiple storage infrastructure tiers and services including a 14 Petabyte Ceph cluster for online storage.
+- R@CMon/[NeCTAR] - The Australian Research cloud, designed for federated access to self-service computing and storage infrastructure for building bespoke systems and engaging in cross-institution collaboration.

+Cloud native Science Gateways and Virtual Laboratories:
 - [CVL] - A platform for integrating tools, resources, and data for researchers.
-Research Data Services - Comprised of mutiple infrastructure tiers and services including a 14 Petabyte Ceph cluster for online storage.
-- R@CMon/[NeCTAR] - The Australian Research cloud, designed for federated access to self-service computing and storage infrastructure for building bespoke systems and engaging in cross-institution collaboration.
+- Store.Monash - An instance of [MyTardis], providing data ingestion and scientific instrument integration services.
+- Monash SeRP - The Monash instance of UK Secure eResearch Platform for public health research.
+- And an increasing number of other data science gateways and applications.

 **How many researchers does your organization have? or how many is your group supporting?**